vmware-tanzu/community-edition/ADOPTERS.md

 # Tanzu Community Edition Adopters

-If you're using TCE and want to add your organization to this list, follow these directions
+If you're using Tanzu Community Edition and want to add your organization to this list, follow these directions

 ## Success Stories

 ## Solutions built with Tanzu Community Edition

-Below is a list of solutions where TCE is being used as a component.
+Below is a list of solutions where Tanzu Community Edition is being used as a component.

 ## Adding your organization to the list of Tanzu Community Edition Adopters